Benefits

 If you worked regular hours for at least 6 months prior to becoming unemployed or being temporarily laid off, this will be your regular working hours.
 For example, if you regularly worked 37.5 hours per week, your regular working hours are 37.5 hours.

-If you did not work regular hours for at least 6 months prior to becoming unemployed or being temporarily laid off, NAV will calculate your regular working hours.
+If you did not work regular hours for at least 6 months prior to becoming unemployed or being temporarily laid off, Nav will calculate your regular working hours.
 We add up all the hours you worked in the last 12 or 36 months, and calculate the average.
 In the application, select whether you prefer we calculate based on 12 or 36 months.

 If your regular working hours were 30 hours per week, your regular working hours for one employment status form period (2 weeks) will be 60 hours.
 You may then work up to 50 percent of 60 hours in one employment status form period and still receive a reduced unemployment benefit payment.